-There has been movement towards normalizing the discussion around depression and mental illness in general.
-On October 6th, an annual call to action takes place, the National Depression Screening Day.
-It is a national push to spread awareness, reduce the taboo and get people help.
+There has been a movement towards normalizing the discussion around depression and mental illness in general.
+On October 6th, an annual call to action takes place, National Depression Screening Day.
+It is a national push to spread awareness, reduce the taboo and get people to help.
 Many will be participating so that hopefully when people like those in the above fictitious vignette go to be seen by their providers, they can receive the mental health care they need as well as not feel scared to report their feelings.

 To help, here is an example of questions that could be asked during a screening:

 People may think that admitting that they may be depressed or experiencing any other mental health illness makes them weak.
 It doesn’t!
 Asking for help is a very brave and self-loving thing to do.